Next: Writing Dynamic Modules, Previous: C Dialect, Up: GNU Emacs Internals

 defined in it, find the function (near the end of the file) named

-something, and add the call to defsubr
+syms_of_something, and add the call to defsubr

 there.
 If the file doesn't have this function, or if you create a new

-file, add to it a syms_of_
+file, add to it a syms_of_filename (e.g.,

-).
+syms_of_myfile).
 Then find the spot in emacs.c where all

 of these functions are called, and add a call to

-filename there.
+syms_of_filename there.

-filename is also the place to define
+The function syms_of_filename is also the place to define

 any C variables that are to be visible as Lisp variables.

-makes a C variable of type Lisp_Object
+DEFVAR_LISP makes a C variable of type Lisp_Object visible

-makes a C variable of type int
+in Lisp.
+DEFVAR_INT makes a C variable of type int

 visible in Lisp with a value that is always an integer.

-makes a C variable of type int
+DEFVAR_BOOL makes a C variable of type int visible in Lisp

-with a value that is either t
+with a value that is either t or nil.
+Note that variables

-are automatically added to the list
+defined with DEFVAR_BOOL are automatically added to the list

-used by the byte compiler.
+byte-boolean-vars used by the byte compiler.

 If you want to make a Lisp variable that is defined in C behave

-, add an appropriate entry to
+like one declared with defcustom, add an appropriate entry to

 cus-start.el.

-If you define a file-scope C variable of type Lisp_Object
+If you define a file-scope C variable of type Lisp_Object,

 you must protect it from garbage-collection by calling staticpro

-filename, like this:
+in syms_of_filename, like this:

 staticpro (&variable);